This article describes how to replicate on-premises VMware virtual machines to Azure, using the Azure Site Recovery service in the Azure portal.

 In Internet Settings, specify how the Provider running on the configuration server connects to Azure Site Recovery over the Internet.

-- If you want to connect with the proxy that's currently set up on the machine, select Connect with existing proxy settings.
+a.
+If you want to connect with the proxy that's currently set up on the machine, select Connect to Azure Site Recovery using a proxy server.

-- If you want the Provider to connect directly, select Connect directly without a proxy.
+b.
+If you want the Provider to connect directly, select Connect directly to Azure Site Recovery without a proxy server.

 - If you use a custom proxy, you need to specify the address, port, and credentials.